 3 days in Istanbul

-I’d say “three” is the most common response to how many days in Istanbul you should spend.
+I’d say “three” is the most common response to how many days to spend in Istanbul.
 With this amount of time you can take a few approaches.
 Some travelers will want to give a day each to Beyoglu (and nearby Cihangir) and Sultanahmet and other parts of surrounding Fatih, including colorful Balat.
 Others will use a third day to explore outward, such as to waterfront Uskudar or hilltop Kamlica on the “Asian side” of the city.

 5 days in Istanbul